YottaYocta/GreenDolphin/README.md

   - [x] shortcuts for navigation, playback control, and loop selection
   - [x] cross browser support (note: mobile playback will only be audible if you turn on notifications/ringer)

+## Tracking & Privacy

+GreenDolphin uses https://umami.is/ to measure traffic

 ## Attribution

 Demo recording is an excerpt from Wynton Kelly's recording of _On Green Dolphin Street_ in _Kelly Blue_.